Quixoty/quixoty-test4.github.io/_posts/2020-10-07-residential trees (part 3).md

 The primary direction of tree roots is outwards (and not downwards as is often misunderstood), to often 3 times further than the canopy, with the vast majority of the tree’s roots present within the top 600mm of soil.

+<br><br>

+For trees planted within hard landscape, 'root cells' can be installed beneath adjacent hard surfacing, which in turn support the hard landscape above them and minimise soil compaction and resulting in increased available rooting space for trees, meaning the trees are more likely to survive in the long term.

 </p>

 <figure class="half">